Some remarks on proper actions, proper metric spaces, and buildings

 The purpose of this article is to supply references and complete proofs for some useful facts about proper group actions on proper metric spaces.
 These results are then applied to group actions on metric simplicial complexes, and in particular to group actions on buildings.
 Some of these results are known as folklore, though it is in some cases not so easy to find references or reliable proofs.

 The first section contains a discussion of proper maps and proper actions of topological groups in general.
 The second section discusses isometry groups of metric spaces, and in particular isometry groups of proper metric spaces.
 The third section applies these results to $M_\kappa$-simplicial complexes, which have become a central tool in geometric group theory.
 The fourth section introduces buildings (in their various manifestations).
 One (reassuring) result for buildings is that all reasonable topologies on their automorphism groups coincide.
+The notion of a proper action of a topological group on a building is, however, more delicate.
 The fifth an final section contains result about various types of transitive actions on buildings.
 For the case of proper actions, these transitivity conditions are shown to be essentially equivalent.

 All topological spaces and groups are assumed to be Hausdorff spaces.